 - 4. After all the lubricant has been drained, install the drain plugs and tighten to 42 in.-lb. - 5.
 Pour the appropriate amount of recommended lubricant into each filler hole. - 6.
-Install the filler plugs.
+Install the fill plugs.
+Tighten to 16 ft-lb.